Ugu

 Ugu is a town and a nagar panchayat in Unnao district in the Indian state of Uttar Pradesh.
 First officially classified as a town for the 1981 census, Ugu is an old town with medieval ruins that hosts a biweekly market and an annual mela.
 It is located on the main Unnao-Hardoi road, a bit northwest of Safipur.
 Some of the main items manufactured here are shoes, slippers, furniture, and lipstick cover.
 As of 2011, the population is 6,318, in 1,044 households.

-Over 90% of Ugu's population lives in slum conditions.
-There are 10 slum areas in Ugu: Khetu, Manjhkhod North, Manjhkhod South, Newada East, Newada Middle, Newada West, Pakaria Chandi, Shuklana, Sonika, and Tarkhala.
-These range from 89 to 99 households and have between 1 and 5 tap water access points.
-The number of flush toilets installed in people's homes ranges from 4 to 65.
-All 10 areas are serviced by open sewers.
+The town is known for its religious and cultural heritage and is home to several historic temples, some of which are believed to be centuries old.
+Among these, the Maa Kamakhya Devi Temple is the most revered and attracts devotees from the surrounding region.
+The Maa Shitla Devi Temple is another important place of worship in the town.

+Ugu is the birthplace of Uma Shankar Dikshit, who served as India's Home Minister.

 History

 Ugu is said to have been founded and settled by Raja Ugrasen, the ruins of his palace and courtyard still exist.
 His descendants ruled here until 806 AH, when they were defeated and overthrown by the Jaunpur Sultanate.
-They were then replaced by Kurmi patidars, very renowned family lamberdar Basti lal, hew was blessed by two Sons Named Lamberdar Tularam and Lamberdar Bhawani Deen.
-In addition Lamberdar Tularam was blessed by five sons, 1- Bramhadeen, 2- Jeetbhadur Singh, 3- Lamberdar Mishri Lal, 4- Lamberdar Ramswaroop, 5- Lamberdar Ramratan Singh.
-In addition Lamberdar Jeetbhadur Singh was blessed by two Sons Named 1- Lamberdar Ramkumar singh Kanaujia and 2- Lamberdar Shiv kumar singh Kanaujia.
-This was very ondest Kurmi Kanaujia Family of ugu. who continued to hold the village until the 20th century.
+They were then replaced by Kurmi patidars, family lamberdar Basti lal, he had two sons mamed Lamberdar Tularam and Lamberdar Bhawani Deen.
+Lamberdar Tularam had five sons, 1- Bramhadeen, 2- Jeetbhadur Singh, 3- Lamberdar Mishri Lal, 4- Lamberdar Ramswaroop, 5- Lamberdar Ramratan Singh.
+Lamberdar Jeetbhadur Singh hat two sons named 1- Lamberdar Ramkumar singh Kanaujia and 2- Lamberdar Shiv kumar singh Kanaujia.
+This was the Kurmi Kanaujia Family who continued to hold the village until the 20th century.

-At the turn of the 20th century, Ugu was described as a very large and prosperous village, "almost completely surrounded by groves".
+At the turn of the 20th century, Ugu was described as a large and prosperous village, "almost completely surrounded by groves".
 It had a lower primary school attended by 60 students, as well as three temples and the ruins of Ugarsen's palace and courthouse.
 Its population in 1901 was recorded as 4,640, including 4,443 Hindus and 197 Muslims.
 Around 30% of the total population belonged to the Brahmin community.